 Luxury Accommodation in Midigama

 Situated right in the middle of Midigama, Ebb & Flow Jungalows bring the luxury touch to surf travel in Sri Lanka.
 Two villas in a private boutique setting offer air conditioning, a swimming pool, and a terrace with sea views.
 Their celebrated in-house chef will serve you breakfast and any other meals you require during your stay.

 Prices vary in the range of £255-£300 ($320-$375) a night for a two bedroom jungalow that can accommodate up to 6 people (additional charges apply above 4 people).

 Mid Range Accommodation in Midigama

-Located at the far Eastern end of Midigama close to Coconuts and Plantations surf breaks, this place has 4 spacious rooms with 3 offering air conditioning.
+Located at the far Eastern end of Midigama, close to Coconuts and Plantations surf breaks, this place has 4 spacious rooms with 3 offering air conditioning.
 The two upstairs rooms have balconies with a sea view; perfect for checking the surf.
-The garden has a really nice chill out area and a lovely little cafe serving tasty Western treats.
+The garden has a really nice chill out area and a lovely little cafe serving delicious Western treats.

 Prices vary in the range of £40-£60 ($50-$75) a night for a double room with ensuite bathroom and air conditioning.

 These cabanas are in a similar location to Plantation Surf Inn at the Eastern end of Midigama, but are set back further from the road in a peaceful, private garden.
 Each cabana has a small terrace and kitchenette with mini fridge.
 You can still enjoy great food and company by eating up in the main guesthouse.

 Prices are around £40 ($50) a night for a double room bungalow with ensuite bathroom.